 4. If it is NOT ok with either one, then it needs to happen less.
 Point out that it won’t stop all the way, but that it takes two people to get into this pattern.
 If one doesn’t like the tone of voice a sibling uses, he does not have to respond, and may walk away or talk to you about it.
 That’s not ignoring, that is silently requiring respect.
 By the way – this is a great lesson for kids to internalize before their friends start to treat each other badly.

-6. Now do your very best to stay out of it their disagreements.
-Their relationships are theirs, and as long as they are safe in those relationships, micromanaging them will not only make you crazy but also do nothing to improve their interactions or adult connections.
+6. Now, do your very best to stay out of it their disagreements.
+Their relationships are theirs.
+As long as they are safe in those relationships, micromanaging kids will not only make you crazy but also do nothing to improve their interactions or adult connections.
 (I recommend ear plugs, or frequent flyer miles.)

-If bickering is not acceptable to you at all, you may be able to remove it from your hearing.
-I doubt you’ll be able to remove it from your kids’ relationships entirely, but if you succeed you should quit your job and write a book!
+If sibling bickering is not acceptable to you at all, you may be able to remove it from your hearing.
+I doubt you’ll be able to remove sibling fighting from your kids’ relationships entirely, but if you succeed you should quit your job and write a book!

 Please let me know how it goes for you and your family!
-Do you have any other suggestions for diminishing the bickering?
+Do you have any other suggestions for how to stop siblings fighting?